3850 Grand View Blvd. - Los Angeles, CA 90066 - Phone:(310) 391-6741 - Fax:(310) 391-6744 - Email: MarVistaAMC@gmail.com

 WHAT IS LYMPHOMA?

 When lymphocytes become cancerous within a lymph node, the node swells and hardens.
-Malignant lymphocytes readily travel through the lymph vessels to nearby lymph nodes.
+Malignant lymphocytes readily travel through the lymph vessels to other nearby lymph nodes.
+When nearby nodes have been infiltrated, the cancerous lymphocytes continue their journey through the lymphatic system to distance lymph nodes.
 Soon all the nodes are enlarged.
+Other organs that harbor lymph tissues (liver, spleen and even the GI tract) can become infiltrated.
 Ultimately, the bone marrow (where most blood cells are formed) is affected, the immune system is destroyed, and severe anemia and weakness claim the victim's life.

 WITHOUT TREATMENT, ANIMALS WITH LYMPHOMA ARE EXPECTED